Sophie, Duchess of Edinburgh: Public image and style

-The Countess was not initially prominent for her fashion, but eventually began to develop her own style and has worn outfits by many notable designers.
-The Countess has exclusively worn Jane Taylor millinery designs since 2009 on numerous occasions.
+Sophie was not initially prominent for her fashion, but eventually began to develop her own style and has worn outfits by many notable designers.
+She has exclusively worn Jane Taylor millinery designs since 2009 on numerous occasions.
 In a Marie Claire interview, Taylor described her first royal commission: "My first royal client was the Countess of Wessex, and it was quite nerve-racking.
 But she wears such lovely clothes and she always looks so fabulous, so it's quite easy to design for her.
 Since she came to see me, she's never worn any other milliner's hats, which is a big compliment.
 I was really excited, honored, and slightly nervous."
 Alongside the Princess of Wales and the Duchess of Sussex, Sophie has been named one of the most stylish members of the royal family.
-The Countess is particularly known for wearing different combinations of hats and coats, and favours silk dresses and frocks.
+Sophie is particularly known for wearing different combinations of hats and coats, and favours silk dresses and frocks.
 Describing her style in an interview by Sunday Express Sophie said: "It's about my charities, but I recognize that I'm on display. [...]
 When you walk into a room, yes, people are going to talk about what you're doing there, but they're also going to want to know what you're wearing".
 She also revealed that she has never had a stylist of her own and that she makes her fashion choices herself.
 In 2015, the Countess was named on Vanity Fair's Best Dressed List.
-Together with the then-Duchess of Cambridge, the Countess hosted the Commonwealth Fashion Exchange reception at Buckingham Palace during the 2018 London Fashion Week.
+Together with the then-Duchess of Cambridge, Sophie hosted the Commonwealth Fashion Exchange reception at Buckingham Palace during the 2018 London Fashion Week.